Madrid’s Best Tapas Bars

 Tel +34 913 658 237

 Rustic yet refined, Matritum is set back from the busy bustle of Cava Baja.
 Enter into the cozy dining room and watch the dim lighting reflect off of the over 400 wines on display, which the in house sommelier will be more than happy to go guide you through.
 Treat yourself to one of Matritum’s specialties: pan seared foie with a confit of oven roasted apples and onions or a gratin of scallops in a luscious Cava cream.
-Better yet, brings friends and join in on a family style serving of patatas bravas with five cheeses.
+Better yet, brings friends and join in on a family style serving of patatas bravas with five kinds of cheese.

 Tel +34 915 216 346